Eli-Chandler/PlaywrightGPTTest/docs.md

 * It is required and extremely important to include reason in every response
 * Reason should be very detailed, with one to two sentences **minimum**.
 * The reason should be in the form of "The user wants to do X, our state is currently Y, so we need to do Z so that we can do X in the future"
+* Generally, repeating the same action upon a failure isn't going to get us anywhere, if it fails, re-analayze the current state and try again with a new action.
+* Getting query selectors right is very important, don't just make them up, ensure they are in the state provided.

 ### Client side